Five Tips to Care for a Loved One Diagnosed with Multiple Sclerosis

 Berger and Pappano agree that finding a comprehensive MS center, like the Penn MS Center, is beneficial for the patient and their caregiver.

 The Penn MS Center provides care to patients with MS with a multispecialty team staffed by neurologists, nurses, social workers, a dedicated pharmacist, and other Penn physicians and health care providers.
 Patients receive all of their treatment and therapy in one location that allows for the most coordinated care possible.
-Learn more about the Penn MS Center.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+Learn more about the Penn MS Center.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio